jasdeepgosal/git_hooks/README.md

 	- Checks if duplicate words (ex: "of of") exist in any of the modified files.
 - `pre-commit-no-trailing-whitespace`
 	- Checks if there is any trailing whitespace in any of the modified files.
+- `pre-commit-focus-tags`
+  - Checks if there are any ":focus" tags left in any spec files.

 ## Installation